flancian/garden/agora pkg chapter.md

 [^blockrefs]: Hypothesis: [[Block References]] are suboptimal as [[cognitive devices]] due to being [[competitive]], whereas user generated IDs and encoded structure can be [[complementary]].
 [^complexity]: indentation is sufficient

-The blocks that follow, and others in the current text in the same [[console typeface]], are a demonstration of text based [[Agora Protocol]].
+The blocks that follow, and others in the current text in the same [[console typeface]], are a self-documenting demonstration of text based [[Agora Protocol]].

 - #push [[agora protocol]]
   - a [[protocol]].